-Your strident antiracism doesn’t protect you from suspicion that you might one day also come for the Jews, or at least, do nothing in the face of other people coming for the Jews.
-When antisemites start up about Zionist control of the banking system or sing of the moral imperative to free Palestine “from the river to the sea” (which I have personally witnessed) and you say nothing, what conclusions should we be drawing about where your sympathies lie?
+Your strident antiracism doesn’t protect you from the suspicion that you might one day also come for the Jews, or at least, do nothing in the face of other people coming for the Jews.
+When antisemites start up about Zionist control of the banking system or sing of the moral imperative to free Palestine “from the river to the sea” and you say nothing, what conclusions should we be drawing about where your sympathies lie?

 Jews get to not care about their Jewishness/Jews get to be antisemitic too!

-Everyone has a complex sense of self, with numerous identities on which they place greater or lesser emphasis according to the situation they find themselves in.
+Everyone has a complex sense of self, with multiple identities on which they place greater or lesser emphasis according to the situation.

 For some people, being Jewish is all-encompassing, their primary identity and something that determined where they live, who they married, how they raise their children, and who they associate with.

 For some people, being Jewish isn’t important, and they don’t think about it.

 For some people, being Jewish is just something they were told is part of their ancestry, like being told your grandfather is from Glasgow.
 A piece of information you don’t really do much with, but it’s there.
 You might have some feelings about it, or you might just consider it interesting, but it doesn’t have much of an impact on how you live your life.